dogeystamp/chess_inator/README.md

 A chess engine built from scratch, powered by a neural network.

-This engine is trained on master level games from Lichess.
-Notably, chess-inator does not use analysis from existing engines like Stockfish; it learns entirely on its own, scoring positions with prior versions of itself.
+This engine is trained on games played with prior versions of itself, and master level games from Lichess.
+Notably, chess-inator does not learn using analysis from existing engines like Stockfish; it learns entirely on its own, scoring positions with prior versions of itself.

 The engine is trained with little pre-existing knowledge of chess.
 Specifically, chess-inator started off knowing: